Time blocking helps you:

 (For a more in-depth guide to time blocking, check out What is time blocking?)

-Some of them are freemium, but none only offer free trials.
+Some of them are freemium, but none offer only free trials.
 Below each block schedule app is compared based on features, ease of use, and price to upgrade.
 Listed in alphabetical order.

 Clockwise is a free smart calendar assistant that streamlines your work calendar events, automatically resolves conflicts, manages time zones, and maximizes Focus Time for you and your team.
 Clockwise is a free Chrome extension that works in the background with your Google Calendar.

-Want to plan your day and schedule your specific tasks without preventing teammates from being able to schedule meetings with you?
+Want to plan your day and schedule tasks without preventing teammates from being able to schedule meetings with you?
 Clockwise enables you to set your tasks move based on your scheduling needs, without requiring any more work on your part.
 If a teammate schedules over your task and it’s set to move, Clockwise will find another available slot on your calendar for the task.
-You can set it to find a slot in the same week or in the same day, depending on its priority.
+You can set it to find a slot in the same week or on the same day, depending on its priority.